stackup-dev/open-source-campaign/README.md

-# open-source-campaign
+# Open Source Campaign Repository
-This is the repository created for StackUp's Open Source Campaign
+This is the repository created for StackUp's *Contributing to Open Source Projects* Campaign.
+If you would like to contribute to this repository, please read CONTRIBUTING.md first to learn how to create a successful issue.